 Nordson has managed to grow its EBITDA margin alongside its revenue over the last five years, and the company expects continued growth and margin expansion through 2025.

 Source: Investor Presentation

-Thanks to all the above growth drivers and the somewhat low comparison base formed this year due to the pandemic, we expect Nordson to grow its earnings per share at an 8.0% average annual rate over the next five years.
+Thanks to all the above growth drivers and the somewhat low comparison base formed this year due to the pandemic, we expect Nordson to grow its earnings per share at a 5.0% average annual rate over the next five years.